2019 Digital Transformation Summit Speakers

 Jako van Blerk, Macomb County

-My current role as Chief Information Officer suites my natural ability to lead, and provide me with multiple opportunities to lead Strategic decision making, vision, labor negotiations, and other Executive level functions.
+My current role as Chief Information Officer suits my natural ability to lead, and provides me with multiple opportunities to lead Strategic decision making, vision, labor negotiations, and other Executive level functions.
 Although my Technical expertise has been mostly in network design & engineering, I've spend 18 months as Manager of Applications & Enterprise Solutions and 15 months as Deputy Director to the Chief Information Officer, which gives me a well balanced perspective for my current role.

 The dynamic nature of the Information Technology world create new challenges every day; I think that the ever changing environment is one of the main reasons I thoroughly enjoy what I am doing.
 I am a loyal, dedicated individual that excels under pressure and difficult situations.

 Carlos Perez is the Chief Information Officer of Wayne County, the largest county in Michigan, and 19th largest in the nation.
 In his tenure at at Wayne County, Perez has built a team that values passion, hard-work, creativity, and applied engineering.